 Welcome to The Brain Exchange, a brainstorming group where women connect to help one another find answers to some of life's challenges and mysteries.
 Discover who we are and why we brainstorm together, where to find a Brain Exchange, how to start your own group, what kinds of professions are represented among our members, and how to run a meeting — all here on our website or in person...

 Susan Goldstein and Anita Goldstein co-facilitate a meeting in El Cerrito, California on the third Thursday of every month.

-New: starting in June 2013, attendance is limited to women who have previously attended a meeting.
-We may open to new members in the future.
 (As always, Anita and Susan will be happy to share what they know about creating and sustaining a Brain Exchange.)

 In Your Area

 If you are interested in connecting with other women in your area who might want to start a Brain Exchange, contact us.
 If there is anyone on our list in your area, I will notify you.

 Some Brain Exchange Statistics as of August, 2013

 12 women attended the first brainstorming meeting – August 1995

 There are new Brain Exchange Groups in San Francisco and Oakland.
 Others in the planning stage.